 Many factors can diminish the driving performance of older adults.
 Among these factors are age-related changes in reaction time and visual, cognitive, and/or muscle disorders that become more common with age.
-Drugs are commonly used to treat disorders in older people and some classes can be quite sedating and also impair driving performance.
+Drugs are commonly used to treat disorders in older people, and some classes of drugs can be sedating and impair driving performance.
 Some of these factors can be managed and modified.

 On average, older drivers have fewer actual crashes per year than do younger drivers.
-However, because they drive fewer miles than middle age drivers, older drivers average more crashes per mile driven.
-Crash rates begin to increase after about age 70, and they increase more rapidly after age 80 years.
+However, because they drive fewer miles than middle-age drivers, older drivers average more crashes per mile driven.
+Crash rates begin to increase after about age 70, and they increase more rapidly after age 80.
 For every mile driven, older drivers have higher rates of traffic violations, crashes, and fatalities than do all other age groups over age 25.
-It should be noted that the current generation of older people are driving farther distances than previous generations, and this trend is expected to continue.
+It should be noted that older people are driving farther distances than previous generations, and this trend is expected to continue.

-Failure to yield right-of-way is one of the more common traffic violations committed by older drivers.
+Failure to yield right-of-way (often because they "looked but did not see") is one of the more common traffic violations committed by older drivers.
 Also, older drivers have more difficulty merging into traffic and may have problems at intersections, particularly when making left turns.
-These difficulties have been attributed to:
+These difficulties have been attributed to

 Driving involves the precise execution of simultaneous tasks (such as braking and steering).
 These tasks require several attributes, including the following: